 How do I fit a wood burning stove in it?

 There are a number of wood burning stoves and fitting kits we have highlighted.
-You can do this yourself, if you are happy you won’t wreck your new tent, however, there are fitting services available too.
+You can do this yourself, if you are happy you won’t wreck your new tent, however, there are fitting services available too, which you can access through your supplier.

 How to I keep it clean and get it ready for the new camping season?